lucaswerkmeister/m3api-oauth2/README.md

 Sessions aren’t refreshed automatically yet, you need to call `refreshOAuthSession( session )` manually.

+## Compatibility

+m3api-oauth2 is *not* compatible with all platforms supported by m3api;
+specifically, it additionaly requires support for dynamic imports (which most browsers supported a handful of releases later than the static imports required by m3api) and the Web Crypto API methods `crypto.getRandomValues()` and `crypto.subtle.digest()` (available in all m3api-supported browsers, but in Node only since version 16).

 ## License

 Published under the [ISC License][].